The Best Time to Visit Phuket

 Although November is usually considered the start of the high season it should be noted that rainfall is still quite high as the rainy season tails off.
 For those heading there at this time of year it might be a better bet to choose the latter part of the month.

-Tourist numbers start to increase as do hotel rates for but with a good chance of nice weather without the overcrowding November is a good month to think about going.
+Tourist numbers start to increase as do hotel rates but with a good chance of nice weather without the overcrowding November is a good month to think about going.

 The Good :